 - 1. Appreciate the diversity and evolutionary significance of lower plant groups - 2.
-Classify algae, bryophytes and pteridophytes - 3.
-Understand the economic and ecological importance of lower plant groups
+Understand the diversity in morphology, anatomy, reproduction and life cycle in lower groups of plants. - 3.
+Differentiate between algae, bryophytes and pteridophytes - 4.
+Understand the ecological and economic importance of lower plant groups